kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 			- ---
 		- Is it possible to create a scalar equation for a line in $$\R^3$$?
 Why or why not?
 What questions does drawing a diagram of a line in 3D raise when you consider making the scalar equation?
 Hint:  Normal Vector. logseq.order-list-type:: number
+		  ---
+		- What do you know about every vector located on the xy-plane? yz-plane? xz-plane? logseq.order-list-type:: number
+		  ---
+		- logseq.order-list-type:: number
 		- logseq.order-list-type:: number